First Name: Brenda

 With an undergraduate degree in management economics, a graduate degree in economics and more than 30 years of experience working at the University of Guelph in various teaching, advising and administrative roles, it’s difficult to believe that Brenda Whiteside was once an aspiring nuclear physicist.

-As the Associate Vice-President of Student Affairs, Brenda oversees six departments that provide essential services to students at the University of Guelph.
-Her journey to her current role started when she developed a passion for economics and management, an education she says she uses daily because it taught her the value of critical thinking and gave her the foundation she needed to manage budgets, staff and marketing initiatives.
+As the Associate Vice-President of Student Affairs, Brenda oversaw six departments that provide essential services to students at the University of Guelph.
+Her journey to this role started when she developed a passion for economics and management, an education she says she uses daily because it taught her the value of critical thinking and gave her the foundation she needed to manage budgets, staff and marketing initiatives.
 As a student, she says she excelled in “any business management type courses that emphasized a group work structure and problem-based learning.”

 One of her favourite courses was organizational behavior, an experience she counts among her fondest memories.
 “The whole class was exhilarating,” she said.
 “I was put in a group with another extravert.
 At one point we asked to switch groups as we were always clashing.
 Our professor, Bill Braithwaite, said ‘No, this is what it’s all about.’
 We had to learn how to work with each other.
 I have relied on many of the valuable group dynamic skills learned in that course as much of my work involves teams.